Saving Money on Your Move

 Take Multiple Trips

 If you are moving within close proximity, you can hire a moving company and get it all done in one, or you can pile your stuff in your car and take a couple of trips.
-If you calculate the cost of gas and other intangibles, you might find that using your own vehicle and spreading your move out over a couple drives can cut down on the cost of your move.
+If you calculate the cost of gas and other intangibles, you might find that using your own vehicle and spreading your move out over a couple drives can lower the cost of your move.

 Tax Deductions